-- Remove decorative front from fireplace and set aside on work surface. - See Section 14.I for instructions to remove fixed glass assembly. - Clean glass with a non-abrasive commercially available cleaner. - Light deposits: Use a soft cloth with soap and water - Heavy deposits: Use commercial fireplace glass cleaner (consult with your dealer) - Carefully set fixed glass assembly in place on fireplace.
+- Remove door or decorative front from fireplace and set aside on work surface. - See Section 14.H for instructions to remove fixed glass assembly. - Clean glass with a non-abrasive commercially available cleaner. - Light deposits: Use a soft cloth with soap and water - Heavy deposits: Use commercial fireplace glass cleaner (consult with your dealer) - Carefully set fixed glass assembly in place on fireplace.
 Hold glass in place with one hand and secure glass latches with the other hand.

-Surrounds, Decorative Fronts
+Doors, Surrounds, Fronts